 Alternative media doesn't try to sell itself, it just presents itself and sits there to be consumed.
 The people behind it know that they wont be swept up by the tide of mass consumerism, but they know that a few individuals who are willing to think for themselves will pick up the thoughts and ideas, and put them to use somewhere in their own lives.

-Consumerism is perhaps not the but one of the backbones that hold modern society together.
+Consumerism is one of the backbones that hold modern society together.
 In the accumulation of money and the spending of it on things, taxes are paid and the wheels of government slowly grind in all its expensive ways.
 Most of us require some form of guidance and leadership in life in order to feel comfortable.
 Uncomfortable people don't work as well, and they don't enjoy their lives, so we on the whole keep the way things are.

 It was William Blake who spoke of the "dark satanic mills" in his realist and gritty poetry concerning the way of life for many in the nineteenth century.
 Before the global trade networks and human rights laws that we rely on today, the capitalist mindset was given the freedom to do as it wished.
 And because we as people need money in order to live, those without were extorted for their time in return for very little.
 Those at the top of the manufacturing triangles were scooping in large rewards for all the hard work and often tragic lives of those under their employment.